ietf-gitwg/using-github/draft-ietf-git-using-github.md

 ## What to Use GitHub For {#usage}

-Working Group Chairs have to decide what GitHub features the Working Group will rely upon.  {{features}} contains a more thorough discussion on the different features that can be used.
+Working Group Chairs decide what GitHub features the Working Group will rely upon.  {{features}} contains a more thorough discussion on the different features that can be used.

-## Working Group Policies

 Working Group Chairs that decide to use GitHub MUST inform their Working Groups of their decision on the Working Group mailing list.
 An email detailing how the